Project

 The deeper I found myself in the project, the more I felt the need to flesh out the persona of the Dada Anti-Museum.
-I did so through graphic design, the creative help of Gemini and Chat GPT.
+I had spent time creating user personas, yet I didn't have a persona for the museum itself.
+The app begins the "drama", being the first character the user encounters.
+If I didn't understand the character of the museum, how could I design it?

 Basic graphic design elements